Azevedoc/Exploring/README.md

 # Exploring

-This line is from development branchgit
+This line is from development branch